fizyk/pytest_pyramid/README.rst

 There's a simple TODO list, providing goals to achieve before releasing this code to PyPI

-#. provide a config fixture that will read config from file
-#. provide a config factory, that will accept settings dict, a file path, or by default read config from pytest.options
 #. documentation

 This goal should make it in to 1.0 major release.